8 Signs That You May Have A Dental Abscess

 - Having A High Fever – When your tooth has caused you to have a high fever you have a serious condition on your hands.
 Seek medical attention right away whether it be by going seeing our Lewisville dentist or a DFW hospital for urgent care.

-Dr. Hiral Patel and the staff of Solid Smiles is here to serve families throughout Lewisville, Coppell, and the northern Dallas/Fort Worth area.
+Dr. Hiral Patel provides dental abscess treatment to families throughout Lewisville, Coppell, and the northern Dallas/Fort Worth area.
 Whether it’s for routine care or a dental emergency you can count on us!
 We offer extended hours to meet the needs of your busy schedule.
 Come see us today.